hiddenntreasure/Advanced-Data-Crawling/README.md

 - Searching keyword in each file's title produced very few output.
 I assumed there are very few articles which title is related to the query.
 - Html record contains external links, drop down menu and navigation bar along with the main article.
 So, searching by keyword was a bad idea.
 - Colab system crash after sometimes due to bigger size of the file.
 Thats why i couldn't run through all 2020 archives.
+- I didn't go for downloading the archives or parallel reading as I only focused on the context learing and similarity.

 ## References:
 1. https://towardsdatascience.com/semantic-similarity-using-transformers-8f3cb5bf66d6